siddharthumakarthikeyan/KISS-ICP/README.md

 A local map is published under the topic /local_map and query scan is given input for the node.
 Upon reaching the pose of interest the odom logger is triggered and the odometry estimated by the KISS-ICP algorithm is captured.
 [Click here to watch the video](https://github.com/siddharthumakarthikeyan/KISS-ICP/blob/main/Task_3.webm)

-The code is designed to easily change the deisred point of interest.
+The code is designed to easily change the deisred point of interest during streaming.

 To capture a specific point 3D scan data
 ```bash